 New Bedford is rich with stories from whaling, the textile industry, the working waterfront and the Underground Railroad.
 In the mid-1700s, Joseph Rotch purchased 13 acres of land along our deep harbor, establishing the whale fishery that transformed a small village into a thriving port.
-A century later, the boon of the textile industry swelled our population, spurred the development of vast new ethnic neighborhoods, and expanded the city’s growth to the north and south.
-Now, the city is home to the #1 fishing port in America and recognized as one of the most artistic cities in the country, further adding to our long history of cultural diversity and appeal.
+A century later, the boom of the textile industry swelled our population, spurred the development of vast new ethnic neighborhoods, and expanded the city’s growth to the north and south.
+Now, the city is home to the #1 fishing port in the United States and recognized as one of the most artistic cities in the country, further adding to our long history of cultural diversity and appeal.

 The North End

 The North End is home to lively cultural festivals during the summer months as well as the International Marketplace filled with retail shops, cafes, bakeries, and restaurants year round.
 If you crave the multicultural experience of New Bedford, the North End offers a unique glimpse into the many cultures that call New Bedford home.
 From Portuguese to Central American feast on flavors from all over the world.

 Surrounded by three miles of accessible shoreline, the South end boasts fabulous sandy beaches and the Blue Lane, a contiguous set of recreational pathways atop the city’s hurricane barrier.
 Famous for the Fort Taber Park and the Fort Taber/ Fort Rodman Military Museum, the South end is also home to a number of antiques stores, shops, art galleries, and seafood and Portuguese restaurants.